Volune/cancellable-chain-of-promises/README.md

 **token.chain.then**: (alias: *token.then*) `promise::token.chain.then(onFulfilled[, onRejected])`

 Similar to `Promise.prototype.then`.
-If the token is in a aborted state, `onFulfilled` and `onRejected` will not be called, and the returned promise will reject with the Aborted error.
+If the token is in a cancelled state, `onFulfilled` and `onRejected` will not be called, and the returned promise will reject with the Cancelled error.

 **token.chain.catch**: (alias: *token.catch*) `promise::token.chain.catch(onRejected)`

 Similar to `Promise.prototype.catch`.
-If the token is in a aborted state, `onRejected` will not be called, and the returned promise will reject with the Aborted error.
+If the token is in a cancelled state, `onRejected` will not be called, and the returned promise will reject with the Cancelled error.

-### Aborted
+### Cancelled

-An `Aborted` is used to represent the cancellation of an operation.
+An `Cancelled` is used to represent the cancellation of an operation.
 It is the rejected value to propagate the cancellation through a chain of promises.

 ### Utility functions